Roosevelt School District Strategic Plan

 - Generates a shared understanding of opportunities for improvement based on the lived experiences of staff and community

 - Offers considerations to guide Roosevelt School District in the strategic planning process

-Ultimately it is the aim of this work to ensure a coherent system that supports effective teaching and learning, operations, and leadership development within the Roosevelt School Distirct No. 66.
+Ultimately, it is the aim of this work to ensure a coherent system that supports effective teaching and learning, operations, and leadership development within Roosevelt School District No. 66.